MCCod3rs/.github/profile/README.md

   Be kind, patient, and supportive.

 - **Respect ideas and perspectives.**
-  All skill levels and viewpoints are welcome—encourage others and avoid dismissive behavior.
+  All skill levels and viewpoints are welcome, encourage others and avoid dismissive behavior.

 - **Help each other grow.**
   Share knowledge, offer guidance, and create an environment where everyone feels comfortable participating.

 - **Keep communication constructive.**
   Critique ideas, not people.
-Celebrate wins—big or small.
+Celebrate wins, big or small.

 - **Have fun and build something you’re proud of.**

 ---

 If you have questions or need help at any point, just reach out.
-We’re glad you’re here—now go build something incredible! 🚀
+We’re glad you’re here, now go build something incredible! 🚀